 - Not available in all states: If you live in Connecticut, North Dakota, Vermont, West Virginia, or Wyoming, you will not be able to get a personal loan through Peerform.

 - Funding isn’t immediate: Because Peerform is a peer-to-peer lending platform, your loan request will first be posted to the marketplace for funding and could be listed there for up to 14 days.
 This process for approval and funds disbursement could take longer than it would with other lenders who offer same- or next-day funding.
-So if you need the money quickly for an emergency expense, it’s smart to look elsewhere.
+If you need money quickly, look elsewhere.

 Peerform Personal Loan Rates & Terms

-Peerform offers different repayment terms depending on the type of loan you borrow.
-It offers a three-year personal loan, as well as three- or five-year debt consolidation loans.
+Peerform offers a three-year personal loan, as well as three- or five-year debt consolidation loans.

 How Much Can You Borrow With Peerform?

 Peerform personal loans are available in amounts ranging from $4,000 to $25,000.
-If you need smaller or larger amounts, you’ll need to find a different lender.
+If you need smaller or larger amounts, find a different lender.

 Peerform Personal Loan Fees

 There are no application fees or prepayment penalties on Peerform personal loans, and you won’t pay anything to submit a loan request on the platform.
-However, there are a few fees of which you should be aware, though they will only apply once the funds are paid out.
+However, there are a few fees of which you should be aware:

 - Origination fee: This is intended to cover any costs involved with processing and disbursing the loan.
-Peerform charges 1% to 5% of the total amount borrowed, depending on the grade of the loan.
-The origination fee is deducted from the loan before the funds are disbursed.
+Peerform charges 1% to 5% of the total amount borrowed, depending on the grade of the borrower and type of loan.
+The origination fee is deducted from the loan before funds are disbursed.

-- Late fee: Peerform may also charge a late fee if a payment is 15 or more days past its due date.
+- Late fee: Peerform may also charge a late fee if a payment is 15 or more days past due.
 This fee is equal to $15 or 5% of the payment due, whichever is greater.

 - Check processing fee: There is no charge if you want to make your monthly loan payments by ACH transfer.
 However, if you want to pay by check, you’ll incur a processing fee of $15 per payment.

-- Unsuccessful payment fee: Lastly, you can expect this fee to be added if a monthly payment does not go through successfully.
-This could happen if your bank account does not have sufficient funds or if the account is closed or frozen before the payment is withdrawn.
-The unsuccessful payment fee is $15 per attempt unless your state requires it to be less.
+- Unsuccessful payment fee: You can expect this fee if your monthly payment does not go through successfully.
+This would be the case if your account has insufficient funds or is closed or frozen before the payment is withdrawn.
+The unsuccessful payment fee is $15 per attempt, unless your state requires it to be less.